 Historically, the art of handweaving was passed from father to son and, for some of the heavier looms, men remain the primary weavers.
 However, more recently, as designs have become more sophisticated and patterns more intricate, women have been carrying on the tradition and, with a model that allows for apprenticeship, women can earn a sustainable income as they learn and grow to become exceptional at this beautiful craft.

 This is the model we employ at Paradise Fashion.
-Since 1992, Genet Kebede, our founder, and her largely female team have been designing authentic, high-quality, artisan-crafted Ethiopian fashion products that enrich the cultural heritage of Ethiopia with modern design.
+Since 1992, Genet Kebede, our founder and Ethiopian fashion designer, and her largely female team have been designing authentic, high-quality, Ethiopian women’s clothing that enrich the cultural heritage of Ethiopia with modern design.
 For us, it is a celebration of our history, the opportunity to share the beauty of this tradition with the world and a way to empower more women to live to their full potential with the support of a sustainable income for themselves and their families.

-All of our artisan-crafted Exclusively Ethiopian fashion products are developed by our in-house artisans, inspiring and empowered women who are making their communities better places to live and work.
+All of our Ethiopian women’s clothing products are developed by our in-house artisans, inspiring and empowered women who are making their communities better places to live and work.
 These are just a couple of their stories.

 “Growing up, I never had a chance to go to school like my six brothers.
 Instead, I was only twelve years old when my parents forced me to marry our neighbor, a 35-year-old blind man.
 A year later, both my parents died, and my brothers claimed the inheritance, so my husband and I decided to move to Addis because we heard there were good opportunities there.
 When we first arrived in Addis, people in the bus station started giving us money.
 I didn’t realize that we were begging and that people were giving us money because my husband was blind.”